tethysplatform/tethys/docs/installation/production/manual/system_dependencies.rst

         .. code-block:: bash

-            sudo apt install -y postgis postgresql-12-postgis-3
+            sudo apt install -y postgis postgresql-16-postgis-3

     **CentOS**:

         .. code-block:: bash

+            # Install EPEL repo RPM:
-            sudo yum install -y epel-release
+            dnf -y install epel-release

+            # Enable PowerTools repo (required for some of the dependencies):
-            sudo dnf config-manager --set-enabled PowerTools
+            dnf -y config-manager --set-enabled PowerTools

-            sudo yum install -y postgis30_12
+            # you might need to do this instead for the Rockys
+            dnf config-manager --enable crb

+            # for Rocky 8 and above might need to do this as well
+            crb enable

+            # Now, you can finally install PostGIS
+            # Select the right PostGIS and PostgreSQL versions
+            dnf -y install postgis34_16

+            systemctl restart postgresql-16

     .. note::

-        These instructions are based on `How To Install PostGIS on Ubuntu 20.04/18.04 | Debian 10 <https://computingforgeeks.com/how-to-install-postgis-on-ubuntu-debian/>`_ and `How To Install PostGIS on CentOS 8 <https://computingforgeeks.com/how-to-install-postgis-on-centos-8-linux/>`_.
+        These instructions are based on `Users Wiki: Ubuntu Install Guide <https://trac.osgeo.org/postgis/wiki/UsersWikiPostGIS3UbuntuPGSQLApt>`_ and `Installing on Red Hat / Centos / Scientific Linux <https://postgis.net/documentation/getting_started/install_red_hat/>`_.

 NGINX